Lowest Common Factor Of 12 And 15

 • Fractions: When adding or subtracting fractions with different denominators, the LCM of the denominators is used to find a common denominator.
 This simplifies the addition and subtraction process.

 • Scheduling: The LCM is used to determine when events that occur at different intervals will coincide.
-For example, if one event happens every 6 days and another every 8 days, the LCM of 6 and 8 (which is 24) tells you that both events will occur on the same day every 24 days.
+Here's one way to look at it: if one event happens every 6 days and another every 8 days, the LCM of 6 and 8 (which is 24) tells you that both events will occur on the same day every 24 days.

 • Gear Ratios: In mechanical engineering, the LCM is used to calculate gear ratios.
 Understanding how gears with different numbers of teeth will mesh together requires finding the LCM of their tooth counts.